GroovyHooked/GroovyHooked/README.md

 - 🌱 I’m currently learning everything 👨‍🎓
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2021 Goals: Create Great projects and find a work study program
-- ⚡  Fun fact: I love WindSurfing and I follow MMA
+- ⚡  Fun fact: I love Kitesurfing and I follow MMA